AtidaTech/contentful-cli-migrations/README-migrations.md

 set of modifications, we could call the Environment (duplicated from 'dev' or 'master') `0027-dev`.
 In this branch we could manually change, add, and remove Content-types till we are satisfied with the final result.

-Let's open you Contentful Web App (https://app.contentful.com/) and go to the tab 'Content model'.
+Let's open the Contentful Web App (https://app.contentful.com/) and go to the tab 'Content model'.
 Once there click on the blue button '+ Add content type'.
 We are going add a fictitious 'Blog Post' Content-type, just to show a relatable example.
 We then proceed to add some fields: